 Doing Business sheds light on how easy or difficult it is for a local entrepreneur to run an SME (Small & Medium Sized Enterprise) when complying with relevant regulations.
 These regulations cover 11 areas in the life cycle of a business; starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting minority investors, paying taxes, trading across borders, enforcing contracts, resolving insolvency and labour market regulation.

 In a series of annual reports, Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 190 economies, from Afghanistan to Zimbabwe, over time.
 The indicators are used to analyse economic outcomes and identify what reforms have worked, where and why.

 This profile presents the Doing Business indicators for Ireland.
 The data in this report is current as of June 1, 2016 (except for the paying taxes indicators, which cover the period January-December 2015).

-Cooney Carey is a member of Russell Bedford, a global network of independent firms of accountants, auditors, tax advisers and business consultants.
-Ranked as one of the world's top accounting networks*, Russell Bedford is represented by some 600 partners, 5000 staff and 290 offices in more than 100 countries in Europe, the Americas, Middle East, Africa, Indian Sub-Continent and Asia-Pacific.
-Tony Carey is the elected board member, representing Europe, Middle East and Africa
+Cooney Carey is a member of Russell Bedford, a top global network of independent firms of accountants, auditors, tax advisers and business consultants.
+Russell Bedford is represented in more than 100 countries in Europe, the Americas, Middle East, Africa, Indian Sub-Continent and Asia-Pacific.
+Tony Carey is the elected board member representing Europe, Middle East and Africa.